CrumbsUC/boop_capybaras/README.md

 ## What is Capybara Catch?

+Capybara Catch brings a fresh take to the picture game genre, allowing gamers to capture and store their favorite in-game moments as NFTS.

+## Instructions
 How many capybaras can you collect in your picture?
 This game tests your reaction time and skill on taking a picture with the most capybaras.
 Then choose from the three pictures and mint a personal NFT.

-## Instructions
 Move the frame with W-A-S-D until you find the perfect shot.
 Press space as fast as you can with as many Cabybaras.
 The picture is then minted into a NFT on Polkadot.

 ## Description